scottcorgan/series/README.md

 # Series

 Compose a series of chainable async methods.
+Supports callbacks AND promises.

 ## Install